-- Signed Release Form (download here) for attendees age 18 or older.
+- Signed Liability Release Form (download here) for attendees age 18 or older.

-- Signed Minor Release Form (download here) for attendees under the age of 18.
+- Signed Minor Liability Release Form (download here) for attendees under the age of 18.

-Details on exact times at shooting locations are largely based on weather and the times of sunrise and sunset.
+Details on exact times at shooting locations are largely based on weather, the times of sunrise and sunset, and the number of days the workshop will be.
 The best effort will be made to make the most of the photographically productive hours of light, which means shooting during the times we are most used to eating meals in the morning and evening.
-For this reason, we will be following a two meal, brunch/dinner schedule with light snacks available for anyone who wants it before sunrise, during the middle of the day, or after sunset.
+For this reason, we generally follow a two meal, brunch/dinner schedule.

 We'll start off the workshop with a meet-and-greet over brunch at 9:00 in the morning.
 We'll have our first session on Biblical perspective in photography and go over the plans and goals for the weekend.
 Through classroom training, on-location demonstrations, and one-on-one interaction during outdoor